PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## Installing PySimpleGUI

-Of course if you're installing for Qt, WxPython, Web, you'll use PySimpleGUIQt, PySimpleGUIWx, and PySimpleGUIWeb instead of straight PySimpleGUI in the instructions below.
+Of course, if you're installing for Qt, WxPython, Web, you'll use PySimpleGUIQt, PySimpleGUIWx, and PySimpleGUIWeb instead of straight PySimpleGUI in the instructions below.
 You should already have the underlying GUI Framework installed and perhaps tested.
 This includes tkinter, PySide2, WxPython, Remi

 ### Installing on Python 3

 `pip install --upgrade PySimpleGUI`

-On some systems you need to run pip3.
+On some systems, you need to run pip3.
 (Linux and Mac)

 `pip3 install --upgrade PySimpleGUI`